amsterjanis/owncloud-login-skin-for-roundcube/README.md

 A skin for the login page of [Roundcube](http://roundcube.net/) webmail, based on the design of [ownCloud](https://owncloud.org/)'s login page.

-Uses code (CSS tidbits) and assets (icons) both from the default ownCloud theme and Roundcube's "Larry" theme (see attribution below).
+Uses code (CSS tidbits) from the default ownCloud theme and and assets (icons) from Roundcube's "Larry" theme.
+Attributions can be found on the bottom of the page.

 ## Requirements